1. What is the registration process?

 19. How big is each masterclass?

 Masterclass numbers are strictly limited to foster an intimate and highly interactive environment, which focuses specifically on challenges of direct relevance to public servants in Australia and Aotearoa-New Zealand today and into the future.
-We expect a maximum number of 50 participants in some cases.
-The keynotes and capstones presentations will have up to 400 attendees.
+We expect a maximum number of 40 participants in some cases.

 20. What are the outcomes of the series?